Stay apart. Act responsibly. Safe lives. COVID-19 updates

 Why not sample quality fresh local food and drink with a visit to one of these farmers' markets?
 Enjoy the friendly atmosphere and have a chat with the passionate people behind your food.
 Many also include craft makers and artists showcasing their beautiful handcrafted work.
-They're award-winners too, Stokesley taking the 2014 FARMA National Farmers' Market of the year, and Saltburn one of the six finalists.

 Depending on the season, you'll find a wide range of homemade produce, sometimes organic, from lamb, pork, beef, poultry and game, to fruit and vegetables, beer and cider, pies, cakes, biscuits, artisan bread, honey, jams, oils, chutneys, sauces, soups, chocolate and more.
 For the gardening enthusiast, you'll often find a range of herbs, plants and shrubs too.